Call-for-Code/OpenHarvest/README.md

    mkcert localhost 127.0.0.1
    ```

-3. Create Mongodb dData directory, anywhere you want but preferably in the same directory as Docker Compose.
+3. Create Mongodb data directory, anywhere you want but preferably in the same directory as Docker Compose.
 This is optional for Windows users.

    ```bash
    mkdir {YOUR_PATH}